Important Rivers in India

 3. The Brahmaputra River System

 The Brahmaputra river origin from the east side of Tibet of the Manasarovar Lake region, north of the Kailash ranges of the Himalayas having an elevation of 5,150m.
-According to the length, it is the second-largest river in the world after the Amazon river.
+According to its length, it is the second-largest river in the world after the Amazon river.
 The Brahmaputra course flows a distance of 2,900 km through four countries named Tibet, Bhutan, India, and Bangladesh before entering the Bay of Bengal.
 This river flows eastwards parallel to the Himalayas and it enters India in Arunachal Pradesh through a gorge.
-It is joined by the Dibang, the Lohit, and many other tributary rivers in Assam and for that reason, Brahmaputra forms huge deposits of silt on its bed, and this is the main cause for the river bed to rise.
+It is joined by the Dibang, the Lohit, and many other tributary rivers in Assam and for that reason, Brahmaputra forms huge deposits of silt on its bed, and this is the main cause of the river bed to rise.

 This river system is much older than the Himalayan River Systems and the Vertical downcutting is negligible.
-Peninsular River System emerges mainly from the Western Ghats and this running close to the western coast.
+Peninsular River System emerges mainly from the Western Ghats and this runs close to the western coast.
 Most of the rivers of the peninsula such as the Godavari, the Krishna, the Mahanadi, and the Cauvery flow eastwards and merges into the Bay of Bengal.
 As Peninsular rivers water sources depend upon rainfall, so basically, these are seasonal in nature and dry up in summers.
 The peninsular drainage is mainly broad and shallow.
 The special feature of these rivers is that they make deltas in their mouths.

 This is also called the Dakshin Ganga due to its largest length among the Peninsular rivers.
 It is origin is from the Nasik district of Maharashtra and discharges its water into the Bay of Bengal.
 Its tributaries run through the several states of Maharashtra, Madhya Pradesh, Chhattisgarh, Orissa, and Andhra Pradesh.
 The principal tributaries of these rivers are Penganga, the Indravati, the Pranhita, and the Manjra.
 Due to the formation of the picturesque gorge in the lower belt, Godavari is responsible for heavy floods.
 Finally, after Rajamundri, it splits into several branches and forms a large delta.

 This is an important river of Odisha and it is a major river among the rivers of East-central India, after rises near Sihawa in the Raipur district of Chhattisgarh, firstly, it flows towards the northern and then turns towards the East direction, in this way it runs through Orissa before discharge its water into the Bay of Bengal.
 Hirakud Dam Project, Ravishankar Sagar Project, and The Dudhawa Reservoir Project are the three major projects constructed on the Mahananda River.
-Its estimated drainage area of 1.42 lakh sq.km. and some navigation is also carried on in the lower course of the river.
-48 percent of the drainage basin of this river lies Orissa while resting in Madhya Pradesh and Chhattisgarh.
+Its estimated drainage area of 1.42 lakh sq. km. and some navigation is also carried on in the lower course of the river.
+48 percent of the drainage basin of this river lies in Orissa while resting in Madhya Pradesh and Chhattisgarh.
 It flows through cities Sambalpur, Cuttack, and Banki.

 3. Krishna River